hmemcpy/hmemcpy.com/source/_posts/2012-09-08-boot-to-desktop-in-windows-8-an-in-depth-analysis.md

 Longer version: I decided to try and find out what happens during logon into Windows Server 2012, after a new install.
 I installed the trial version on a virtual machine, set a password for the Administrator account during setup.
 After the first login, I found myself in the desktop, and the Server Manager was launched automatically.
 I decided to turn off the automatic start in the settings.

 My next step was to take a *snapshot* of all the file and registry activity that happens during the boot and logon.
-Armed with the perfect tool for the job &ndash; [Process Monitor](http://technet.microsoft.com/en-us/sysinternals/bb896645.aspx) by Sysinternals, I turned on **Enable Boot Logging**, located under Options, then rebooted Windows Server.
+Armed with the perfect tool for the job - [Process Monitor](http://technet.microsoft.com/en-us/sysinternals/bb896645.aspx) by Sysinternals, I turned on **Enable Boot Logging**, located under Options, then rebooted Windows Server.
 {% asset_img image1.png %}

 After the reboot, I launched Process Monitor again, and was prompted to save the results of the boot logging into a PML file.
 I closed Process Monitor, and proceeded [installing the Desktop Experience](http://www.win2012workstation.com/desktop-experience/) in the Server Manager, but not before I took a VM snapshot of the current system state.
 The system needed to reboot, and once everything had finished installing, upon login I was presented with the new Start screen (having some new icons in it, mainly the Windows Store, and other *client* utilities.